Location

 she/her

 Jennifer (Jen) Zamudio is a Ph.D. candidate in the Interaction & Collaboration Research (ICRL) Lab, advised by Dr. X. Jessie Yang.
 Her research in healthcare human factors has earned her several honors and awards, including an Honorable Mention from the NSF Graduate Research Fellowship Program.
-Jen is an officer in the HFES student chapter and a dedicated advocate for DEI at both the departmental and university levels.
+Through her service within the department and across the university, Jen works to support students across the educational pipeline from high school to future doctoral scholars.
 She aspires to become a professor, partnering with healthcare practitioners to improve safety and efficiency across clinical systems.

 Research Interests